-We will establish three committees under the board of directors immediately upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part: an audit committee, a compensation committee and a nominating and corporate governance committee.
+We have three committees under the board of directors: an audit committee, a compensation committee and a nominating and corporate governance committee.
 We have adopted a charter for each of the three committees.
 Each committee's members and functions are described below.

 Audit Committee.
-Our audit committee will consist of Mr. Wei Wu, Mr. Keyi Chen and Mr. Yibo Shao.
-Mr. Wei Wu will be the chairman of our audit committee.
+Our audit committee consists of Mr. Wei Wu, Mr. Keyi Chen and Mr. Yibo Shao.
+Mr. Wei Wu is the chairman of our audit committee.
 We have determined that Mr. Wei Wu satisfies the "independence" requirements of Rule5605(c)(2) of the Listing Rules of the NASDAQ Stock Market and Rule 10A-3 under the Securities Exchange Act of 1934.
-The audit committee will oversee our accounting and financial reporting processes and the audits of the financial statements of our company.
-The audit committee will be responsible for, among other things:
+The audit committee oversees our accounting and financial reporting processes and the audits of the financial statements of our company.
+The audit committee is responsible for, among other things: